 28 September 2013

 ‘I am very grateful for the Yogareal studio.
-I have been practicing with Rob and the team for two years, and in that time I have felt my life transform.
+I have been practicing with Rob and the team since 2011, and in that time I have felt my life transform.

 With Rob, all his teachings begin with a full breath, compassion for your limits, and sitting back from your mind.
 Before the studio, I had a very warped idea of yoga.
 I had dismissed it as bendy sequences, performed by lycra clad beauties who rarely broke a sweat.
 How wrong I was!
 It is challenging, and at times, confronting.
 What matters the most, however, is that you are breathing, and giving the class a red-hot go.